AND SYSTEM DESCRIPTION Close Window

 direction during a fire alarm, provides a public address function that can

-any type of emergency, even when building evacuation is not needed.
-Fire
+type of emergency, even when building evacuation is not needed.
+Fire alarm

-alarm devices include addressable manual pull stations, smoke and/or heat
+devices include addressable manual pull stations, smoke and/or heat detection in

-detection in corridors, common areas and mechanical spaces, visual/audible
+corridors, common areas and mechanical spaces, visual/audible notification

-notification devices and integrated detection devices that monitor related
+devices and integrated detection devices that monitor related systems such as

-systems such as fire sprinkler systems.
-Each residence sleeping area is
+fire sprinkler systems.
+Each residence sleeping area is equipped with an

 72, National Fire Alarm Code.

 automatic sprinkler and standpipe system monitored by the fire alarm system.

 The system is supported by a fire pump.